greycats/Parse.swift/README.md

 }
 ```

-With `persistToLocal` phrase, authors will sync to local (your document directory), with defined primary key and max expire age.
+* With `persistToLocal` phrase, authors will sync to local (your document directory), with defined primary key and max expire age.
 After then, all queries / subqueries to author, will be using local data if possible.
+* you can use swift infix operators `||` and `&&` on queries.
+* Notice generic support

 ## Requirements